owncloud-archive/documentation/developer_manual/app/tutorial/database_connectivity.rst

     class NotFoundException extends ServiceException {}

-Remember how we had all those ugly try catches that where checking for **DoesNotExistException** and simply returned a 404 response?
-Let's also put this into a reusable class.
-In our case we chose a `trait <http://php.net/manual/en/language.oop5.traits.php>`_ so we can inherit methods without having to add it to our inheritance hierarchy.
-This will be important later on when you've got controllers that inherit from the **ApiController** class instead.
+Remember how we had all those ugly try/catch blocks that where checking for ``DoesNotExistException`` and simply returned a 404 response?
+Let's also refactor these into a reusable class.

+Specifically, we’ll use a `trait <http://php.net/manual/en/language.oop5.traits.php>`_, so that we can inherit methods without having to create a large inheritance hierarchy.
+This will be important later on when you've got controllers that inherit from the ``ApiController`` class instead.
-The trait is created in **ownnotes/lib/Controller/Errors.php**:
+The trait is created in ``ownnotes/lib/Controller/Errors.php``:

 .. code-block:: php